NonProjects/tgbox/docs/basis.rst

 0. The user should provide a password to his Box.
 We can recommend him to use inbuilt in TGBOX *Phrase*, which is 12 random mnemonic words that can be generated via ``tgbox.keys.Phrase.generate()``.
 With the user's phrase (or password) we make the first encryption Key, – ``BaseKey``;

 1. By default in API for ``BaseKey`` creation we use the ``tgbox.keys.make_basekey`` function, which utilize a *Scrypt* KDF under the hood.
 It's configured to use a **1GB** of RAM for key creation for a couple of seconds.
 We use such configuration for purpose of making user's phrase bruteforce **a lot** harder.
-The Scrypt KDF requires *salt*, and we use the one defined in the ``defaults.SCRYPT_SALT``.
+The Scrypt KDF requires *salt*, and we use the one defined in the ``defaults.Scrypt.SALT``.
 Specifying different scrypt_salt on ``BaseKey`` creation will make bruteforce impossible if you will keep it secret.
 In the end we hash a Scrypt result with a ``sha256``.
 Please note that you can use any KDF you want, we don't force developers to use Scrypt, just make sure that resulted key is 32-byte long and wrapped in the ``tgbox.keys.BaseKey`` class.
 We see a Scrypt and our configuration as a safe and good standart.
 We use ``BaseKey`` for encrypting Telegram session and making the next key: ``MainKey``;

 2. In the next step user starts a process of the *Box* creation.
 Every *Box* contains a so-called *BoxSalt* – 32 random (or specified by user) bytes.
 We concatenate ``BaseKey`` with the *BoxSalt* and make a SHA256: ``sha256(basekey + box_salt)``, the result of this operation is ``MainKey``.
 We use this key to encrypt a basic data of :doc:`localbox` as well as ``file_path`` attribute of *RemoteBoxFile* on pushing to the :doc:`remotebox`.
 With the ``MainKey`` we create a ``FileKey``;